-Branch XIV - ArtificialIntelligence and Machine Learning
+Branch XIV - Artificial Intelligence and Machine Learning

-Branch XV - ArtificialIntelligence and Data Science
+Branch XV - Artificial Intelligence and Data Science

-or any other branch of study as and when offered.
+or any other branches of study as and when offered.
 The branch allocation shall be ordinarily done at the time of admission of the candidate to the first semester.